justeattakeaway/pie/apps/pie-docs/src/components/textarea/overview/overview.md

 ### RTL examples

-Here are some examples of Textareas in right-to-left context:
+Here are some examples of textareas in a right-to-left context:

 {% contentLayout %}
   {% contentItem %}